 We’ve released a new revision of the Materials Project database as part of a major overhaul of our software infrastructure.
 This enables us to continue to build new properties and deliver them to you, the material science community, at an accelerating pace.
 This has also caused some growing pains as we fix bugs we created in building our new infrastructure from scratch.

 Many of our users have reported bugs, and we are very grateful for that.
 We’re making great strides in being as transparent as possible so everyone knows what is changing.
 As part of this, we’ve settled on a monthly release schedule including an announcement that informs everyone on what has or has not changed.
-To kick this process off, we list below our changes for the MP Database Release V2018.11.
-This post will be updated on a monthly basis with what has changed.

 - Changed the grouping of magnetic materials to aggregate all magnetic orderings of a given material into a single material-id, and report the lowest energy ordering